pascalwhoop/pascalbrokmeier.de_v3/src/texts/about.md

 emigrated from Germany in 2018, initially working for *Space Applications Services* on an ISS planning project but quickly switched fields to work as a Data Engineer and Google Cloud Specialist for *Data Minded*.
-During the covid lockdown of 2020 I decided to join McKinsey Digital to get a more global exposure and to see how business is done on a global stage.
+During the covid lockdown of 2020 I decided to join McKinsey Digital to see how business is done on a global stage.

 <!--
 Before, I worked 6 years in software engineering in Germany and Australia.
 So far, I have lived